 We will also be required to pay a termination fee for our non-renewal of the management agreement without cause.
-This fee will be equal to three times the sum of (a) the average annual base management fee and (b) the average annual incentive compensation, in each case earned by our Manager during the prior 24-month period immediately preceding the most recently completed calendar quarter prior to the effective date of termination.
+This fee will be equal to three times the average annual management fee earned by our Manager during the prior 24-month period immediately preceding the most recently completed month prior to the effective date of termination.